Brave New World: Sources of names and references

+Reception

-Upon its publication, Rebecca West praised Brave New World as "The most accomplished novel Huxley has yet written", Joseph Needham lauded it as "Mr. Huxley's remarkable book", and Bertrand Russell also praised it, stating, "Mr. Aldous Huxley has shown his usual masterly skill in Brave New World."
+Upon its publication, Rebecca West praised Brave New World as "The most accomplished novel Huxley has yet written", Joseph Needham lauded it as "Mr Huxley's remarkable book", and Bertrand Russell also praised it, stating, "Mr Aldous Huxley has shown his usual masterly skill in Brave New World."
 Brave New World also received negative responses from other contemporary critics, although his work was later embraced.

 In an article in the 4 May 1935 issue of the Illustrated London News, G. K. Chesterton explained that Huxley was revolting against the "Age of Utopias".
 Much of the discourse on man's future before 1914 was based on the thesis that humanity would solve all economic and social issues.
 In the decade following the war the discourse shifted to an examination of the causes of the catastrophe.
 The works of H. G. Wells and George Bernard Shaw on the promises of socialism and a World State were then viewed as the ideas of naive optimists.
 Chesterton wrote:

 Similarly, in 1944 economist Ludwig von Mises described Brave New World as a satire of utopian predictions of socialism: "Aldous Huxley was even courageous enough to make socialism's dreamed paradise the target of his sardonic irony."

-Fordism and society
+Common misunderstandings

+Various authors assume that the book was first and foremost a cautionary tale regarding human genetic enhancement, indeed about–as a report of Bush associate Leon Kass states–"producing improved [...] perfect or post-human" people.
+In fact, the title itself has become a mere stand-in used to "evoke the general idea of a futuristic dystopia".

+Geneticist Derek So suggests that this is a misunderstanding, however.
+According to him, a 'more careful reading of the text' shows that: